-In its latest initiative, WRJ has allocated funding to three organizations, in North America, committed to furthering work in the Jewish community’s space of Diversity, Equity, and Inclusion (DEI).
-This funding will expand community programming for LUNAR: The Jewish-Asian Film Project, the opportunity for Jews of Color in Avodah’s Jewish Service Corps to live together in a culturally competent space, as well as helping Tkiya Music bolster their Wee Jam for Justice programming, bringing families with young children together to learn about race, privilege, and equity.
+In its latest initiative, WRJ has allocated funding to three organizations in North America committed to furthering work in the Jewish community’s space of Diversity, Equity, and Inclusion (DEI).
+This funding will expand community programming for The LUNAR Collective, and Avodah’s Jewish Service Corps for deeper engagement in social justice and the Jewish community.
+In addition, the YES Fund gave grants to Jewtina y Co. to support their Puentes Leadership Fellows and Tkiya Music to bolster their Wee Jam for Justice programming, and more.

 How Sisterhoods Say YES